EnfoMax: Domain Entropy and Mutual Information Maximization for Domain Generalized Face Anti-spoofing: Introduction

 \section{Introduction}

-Face recognition (FR) techniques offers a simple yet convenient way for identity authentication applications, such as mobile access control and electronic payments.
-Though face biometric systems are widely used, with the emergence of various presentation attacks, critical concerns about security risk on face recognition systems are increasing.
+Face recognition (FR) techniques offer a simple yet convenient way for identity authentication applications, such as mobile access control and electronic payments.
+Though face biometric systems are widely used, with the emergence of various presentation attacks, critical concerns about security risks on face recognition systems are increasing.
 An unprotected face recognition system might be fooled by merely presenting artifacts like a photograph or video in front of the camera.
-Therefore, how to strengthen the face recognition system from a variety of presentation attacks promotes the techniques of face anti-spoofing (FAS).
+Therefore, strengthening the face recognition system from various presentation attacks promotes the techniques of face anti-spoofing (FAS).